Non-Local Graph Neural Networks: Experiments

 As discussed in Section~\ref{sec:nlgnn}, the disassortative graph datasets can be divided into two categories.
 Nodes within the local neighborhood provide more noises than useful information in disassortative graphs belonging to the first category.
 Therefore, local aggregation should be avoided in models on such disassortative graphs.
 As for the second category, informative nodes locate in both local neighborhood and distant locations.
 Intuitively, a graph with lower $H(\mathcal{G})$ is more likely to be in the first category.
 However, it is not an accurate way to determine the two categories.

 Knowing the exact category of a disassortative graph is crucial, as we need to apply non-local GNNs accordingly.
 As analyzed above, the key difference lies in whether the local aggregation is useful.
-Based on this insight, we can distinguish two categories of disassortative graph datasets by comparing the performance between MLP and common GNNs (GCN, GAT) on each of the six disassortative graph datasets.
+Hence, we can distinguish two categories of disassortative graphs by comparing the performance between MLP and common GNNs (GCN, GAT) on each of the seven disassortative graph datasets.
+To be rigorous, we compare the average of the best validation accuracy over runs in Table~\ref{tab:result_dis}.

-The results are summarized in Table~\ref{tab:result_dis}.
-We can see that \textit{Actor}, \textit{Cornell}, \textit{Texas}, and \textit{Wisconsin} fall into the first category, while \textit{Chameleon} and \textit{Squirrel} belong to the second category.
+We can see that \textit{Actor}, \textit{Cornell}, \textit{Texas}, and \textit{Wisconsin} fall into the first category, while \textit{snap-patents}, \textit{Chameleon}, and \textit{Squirrel} belong to the second category.
 We add the performance on assortative graph datasets for reference, where the local aggregation is effective so that GNNs tend to outperform MLP.